Health Guidelines for School Attendance

 - Purulent drainage from the eye(s) does not improve when any discharge that is present is wiped from the eye(s).
 If child complains of eye pain with redness, child should be see healthcare provider.

 - Has live lice.
 Student may return to school after they have been treated.
-Please contact school health clinic staff and/or district nurse if you need information on treating lice.

 - Scabies or other parasite infections.